-It is widely accepted that viewability as is understood in display advertising is not going to be available for the CTV environment for the foreseeable future.
-While the market generally agrees that CTV is naturally a full screen, 100% in-view experience, the incorporation of digital delivery streams introduces the risk of the content never rendering on the device.
+It is already possible that ads may not run 100% on-screen or while the TV is turned on, and the incorporation of digital delivery streams further increases the risk of the content never rendering on the device.
 This industry limitation has brought around new metrics for us to use as a proxy, such as View Completion Rates and Quartile Reporting.

 However, this still leaves a lot on the table in terms of a viewability solution that is at parity with other video reporting.
 Viewability is the foundation of measurement - if the ad isn't rendered or seen then there is little value in other reporting.
 So while this lack of insight into viewability is alleviated for the time being, as an industry we will need to invest in a more meaningful solution for the long term.
 It is important to understand in advance of a campaign if or how to measure viewability - does the publisher plan to deliver on support measurement?
 How have they integrated ads into their platform and through which technology vendors?
-Are there certain of CTV devices that viewability measurement is possible on, and others where it isn't?
+Are there certain CTV devices that viewability measurement is possible on, and others where it isn't?